 Sacramento Officers Cleared in Shooting of Homeless Man

 SACRAMENTO, Calif.
-(CN) – The Sacramento County District Attorney’s Office on Friday found the 2016 killing of a homeless black man by police justified, and that two officers lawfully shot 18 times at the man after he wielded a knife and ignored their commands.
+(CN) – The Sacramento County District Attorney’s Office on Friday found the 2016 killing of a homeless black man by police was justified, and that two officers lawfully shot 18 times at the man after he wielded a knife and ignored their commands.

 District Attorney Anne-Marie Schubert said Joseph Mann, 51, rushed toward civilians and businesses and taunted pursuing officers before being shot and killed.
 The 12-page report clears officers John Tennis and Randy Lozoya and notes that Mann was armed with a knife and had methamphetamine in his system.